-In the 2018 general election, New York had the highest absentee ballot rejection rate in the country, discarding more than 34,000 absentee ballots or about 14% of all absentee ballots cast.
+In the 2018 general election, New York had the highest mail-in ballot rejection rate in the country, discarding more than 34,000 mail ballots or about 14% of all mail-in ballots cast.

 New York’s practice of verifying ballots through signature matching—without any notice to the voter when an issue arises—is particularly flawed and error-prone.

 No two signatures – even from the same signer – are exactly alike.
 Factors such as age, disability, education, signing surface, and even type of pen can impact the consistency of a signature.
 With only two signature samples, it is very difficult to determine the identity of a signer, even for trained forensic handwriting experts.
 The unreliability of this process increases when the people evaluating voters’ signatures are not experts, and disproportionately disenfranchises young voters, elderly voters, voters with disabilities, and voters for whom English is a second language.
 Records show that the procedures for evaluating and verifying mail-in ballots also varies greatly across counties.

 This broad-scale disenfranchisement is unconstitutional.
 Because New York embraces this unreliable ballot verification mechanism without uniform standards, it has a constitutional obligation to provide voters with notice and an opportunity to fix ballot issues to ensure their validly cast ballots are counted.

 While New York has had some form of mail voting for a long time, before the COVID-19 pandemic, mail voting was relatively rare in New York compared to other states.
 In 2018, only 6% of ballots in New York cast were cast by mail.